Ousmanerabi/Template_code_library/README.md

 # Data preprocessing

 *The essence of data preprocessing is to clean and format the data in a way that's suitable for analysis.
-Below is a list of data preprocessing steps in SNT arranged in a sequential order:*
+This chapter will cover the following topics:*

-- *Installing and loading packages in R*
+- Installing and loading packages in R

-- *Importing single or multiple files with various extensions in R*
+- Importing single or multiple files with various extensions in R

-- *Describing variables*
+- Describing variables

-- *Selecting and renaming variables*
+- Selecting and renaming variables

-- *Detecting and replacing outliers*
+- Detecting and replacing outliers

-- *Creating new total variables*
+- Computing new variables

-- *Aggregating data at the desired administrative level by month/year and annually*
+- Aggregating data at the desired administrative level by month-year and annually

+---
 ### Step 1: Install packages

 These R packages only need to be installed once.
 However, if you have uninstalled RStudio, please reinstall them.